 From August 2016 until my son begins school in 2020, I will be partaking in an Artist Residency in Motherhood (ARIM), a self directed open source residency program for artists who are also mothers.
-Founded by Lenka Clayton the residency now has over 253 artists in 24 countries.
+Founded by Lenka Clayton the residency now has almost 400 participating artists across the world.

-Early on in this process – this mint, which began sprouting out the bottom side of my hay bale garden, has been a source of inspiration for doing things differently:
+Early on in my residency this mint began sprouting out the bottom side of my hay bale garden.
+It has been a source of inspiration — to have the courage to do things differently:

-Bread making is another inspiration found in the domestic sphere.
+Bread making is another inspiration from home.
 It gets me thinking about how we classify ‘bread winners’, how we understand the things that make the world go round, and the amazing capacity of simple things like flour, yeast and water, to so radically change form:

 A photo posted by Alana Hunt (@alanavhunt) on